 But, generally I’d always suggest people donate or recycle their unwanted items so you don’t get bogged down by the whole selling process.
 And, what do you do with your unwanted items whilst you’re waiting for them to sell?

-7. What if I’ve always got the kids with me?
+#7 I’ve always got the kids with me?

 Encourage the kids to help you and get the kids involved by making it fun.